MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/04-MiniLab_Create_ARM_templates_by_using_Visual_Studio_Code.md

      * If you are prompted with the message **"You have no storage mounted"** maintain the default selection and click **Create storage** (The creation of the storage may take a few seconds)

-1. Wait for the terminal to succeed.
-When it's done you'll see:
+1. Wait for the terminal to complete and it displays:
     `*YourName*@Azure:~$`

 1. Choose the **PowerShell** environment in the upper left corner.

 1. Restarting the shell is required when you switch.
 Click on the **Confirm** button

-1. Wait for the terminal to succeed.
-When it's done you'll see:
+1. Wait for the terminal to complete and it displays:
     `PS /home/*YourName*>`

 1. Select the **Upload/download files** icon, and then select **Upload**.